- Royal Pacific: Rooms

 - Royal Pacific: Distance from the parks

-Welcome to the Orlando Informer coverage of Loews Royal Pacific Resort, one of the two “preferred” on-site hotels at Universal Orlando.
-These pages include extensive information about the resort as well as the largest full-screen, high-resolution photo archive of Royal Pacific Resort available on a single website (over 200 images).
-Enjoy!
+Welcome to Orlando Informer’s coverage of Loews Royal Pacific Resort, one of the two preferred on-site hotels at Universal Orlando Resort.
+These pages include extensive information about the hotel as well as the largest full-screen, high-resolution photo archive of Royal Pacific available on a single website (over 200 images).

 Royal Pacific Resort – general information